docutils/docutils/docutils/docs/user/config.rst

 --------------

 Prefix for identifiers_ of elements without a `reference name`_ (after an eventual id_prefix_).

 The value is not subjected to the `identifier normalization`_ so users must ensure it conforms to the restrictions on identifiers in the output format.

-A trailing "%" is replaced with the `Doctree element name`_;
+A trailing "%" is replaced with the Doctree_ element name;
 a number is added for disambiguation.
+With the default, the third `anonymous hyperlink target`_, for example, would get the ID "target-3".

-:Default: "%" (changed from "id" in Docutils 0.18).
+:Default: "%" (use Doctree element name; changed from "id" in Docutils 0.18).
 :Option:  ``--auto-id-prefix`` (hidden, intended mainly for programmatic use).

 .. _identifier normalization: